70th Berlin International Film Festival: Short Film Competition

-In competition
+Official Sections

+Main Competition

 The following films were selected for the main competition for the Golden Bear and Silver Bear awards:

 Encounters

 The following films were selected for the new Encounters section:

 Panorama

 The following films were selected for the Panorama section:

-Panorama Dokumente

-The following films were selected for the Panorama Dokumente section:

 Berlinale Special

 The following films were selected for the Berlinale Special section:

 Berlinale Shorts

 The following films were selected for the Berlinale shorts section:

 Other sections

 The Berlinale retrospective included more than 30 films by Hollywood filmmaker King Vidor.
 The homage was dedicated to Helen Mirren, with Mirren awarded with the Honorary Golden Bear.
 The Berlinale Camera was awarded to Ulrike Ottinger followed by the world premiere of Ottinger's documentary Paris Calligrammes.

 The Series section, introduced in 2015, is devoted to longform television series.
 In 2020, there were two Australian entries: Stateless and Mystery Road Series 2.